 Windows 10 ships with many useful apps like the Calculator app.
 However, we rarely use the ones for which we already have better alternatives installed.
-Example, if you have a good Calculator app alternative installed, there’s no point in keeping the original Calculator app offered by Microsoft.
-So, here’s a brief tutorial explaining to you how to uninstall the Calculator App on Windows 10.
+For example, if you have a good Calculator app alternative installed, there’s no point in keeping the original Calculator app offered by Microsoft.
+So, here’s a brief tutorial explaining how to uninstall the Calculator App on Windows 11/10.

 Before you uninstall Windows’ default app, make sure you do not need the Calculator app.
 If yes, proceed further to remove the app by any of the four methods given below: